AyubsCode/Cisco-Enterprise-Network-Lab/README.md

 </p>

 ## Project Overview
-This project simulates a corporate network environment for a company with four departments — Finance, HR, IT and Guest.
+This project simulates a corporate network environment of a company with four departments — Finance, HR, IT and Guest.
 The network was designed and built in two phases, starting with a core foundation and expanding to include dedicated infrastructure servers and enhanced security controls.